timotejroiko/astrobot-docs/README.md

 #### Biwheels

-Now lets say we want to create a biwheel, all you have to do is add a ` + ` at the end of the command, and give it a new set of data the same way as above:
+Now lets say we want to create a biwheel, all you have to do is add a ` + ` at the end of the command (with spaces around it), and give it a new set of data the same way as above:

 * `.newchart 10/20/1995, 15:30, madrid spain + 5/15/1992, 6:45am, london uk`